-Does Planned Parenthood really have any interest in reducing the number of abortions?
-Should anybody take them seriously when they pretend to have a plan for eliminating one of their primary income streams?
-Birth control is not the magic key to ending abortion and the abortion industry knows that full well.
+Does Planned Parenthood really have an interest in reducing the number of abortions?
+Should we take them seriously when they suggest ways to eliminate one of their primary income streams?
+Birth control cannot replace abortion, and the abortion industry knows that full well.

-Planned Parenthood once had a page on their website titled "5 Ways to Prevent Abortion (And One Way That Won't Work)."
+Planned Parenthood once had a page on its website titled "5 Ways to Prevent Abortion (And One Way That Won't Work)."
 According to that list, the best way to prevent abortion is to "Make contraception more easily available."
 That may seem a reasonable suggestion, but remember who's making it.
-Planned Parenthood performed 332,278 abortions in 2009.1 At an average cost of $625 per abortion,2 that means they made more than $200 million on abortion alone.
-And that doesn't include the $363 million they received in government grants or the $209 million from private donations3 – much of which is ideologically tied to abortion.
+Planned Parenthood performed 354,871 abortions in 2019.1 A first trimester surgical abortion costs up to $1,500.2 Second-trimester abortions cost even more.
+The average cost of a medical abortion is $504.3 If we assume an overall average cost of $1,000 per abortion, that means Planned Parenthood made roughly $350 million in abortion revenue in 2019.
+And that doesn't include the $510 million they received in private donations4—much of which is ideologically tied to abortion.

 Planned Parenthood likes to claim that abortion only represents 3% of its operations, but this is a numeric sleight of hand.
-According to their own published figures, 11% of their clients have an abortion,4 and abortion may account for up to half of their health center income.
-More to the point, of the pregnant women who come to Planned Parenthood for counseling, almost 98% have abortions.5 Two percent receive prenatal care.6 Less than half of one percent are referred for adoption.7 In light of these numbers, isn't it remarkable that Planned Parenthood thought itself credible enough to publish such a list in the first place?
-Believing that Planned Parenthood wants to prevent abortion is like believing that Philip Morris wants to prevent smoking.
+According to their own published figures, 15% of their clients have an abortion,5 and abortion accounts for at least a third of their health center income.
+More to the point, of the pregnant women who come to Planned Parenthood for counseling, more than 97% have abortions.6 No more than 0.7% are referred for adoption.7 In light of these numbers, isn't it remarkable that Planned Parenthood thought itself credible enough to publish such a list in the first place?

 “Abby,” I was told pointedly, “nonprofit is a tax status, not a business status.”
 I was ordered to get my priorities straight—which meant I had to get my revenue up.
 As the meeting continued, I sat there stunned...